-My name is Staci Ardison, I’m the lead female trainer at Nerd Fitness, and my life has been absolutely transformed by barbell training, which is why I’m so excited to share this guide with you.
+My name is Staci Ardison, I’m a Senior Coach at Nerd Fitness, and my life has been absolutely transformed by barbell training, which is why I’m so excited to share this guide with you.

 Back in 2011, I could barely pick up a pink dumbbell, and now I regularly compete in powerlifting competitions.